📍23 episodes1h 18m totalWorks offline

 02FULL APP3 min

 Stand in the center of the circle and face northeast, toward the Heel Stone.
-On the morning of the summer solstice — June 21st — the sun rises directly over that stone, casting its light down the main axis of the monument and into the heart of the circle.
+On the morning of the summer solstice, june 21st, the sun rises directly over that stone, casting its light down the main axis of the monument and into the heart of the circle.

 03FULL APP3 min

-The Buried Landscape — What's Under Stonehenge
+Stonehenge — The Buried Landscape, what's Under Stonehenge

 Everything you can see is less than half the story.